braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 ### BCC Addresses

 The BCC Address settings will allow you to add and manage BCC addresses that can be appended to outbound email messages sent from Braze.
 Appending a BCC address to a email message will send an identical copy of the message your user receives to your BCC inbox.
 This is a useful tool to retain copies of messages you sent your users for compliance requirements or customer support issues.
+Please contact your Customer Success Manager to enable this feature.

 ![BCC Address][11]